Dem Brudders

 Here is a shot of all the plastic that comes in the kit -- There is a bunch of it between the figure, base, and glow-parts, at right.
 That glow-sprue is 9.25" square by itself!

 Aurora first tooled and released Godzilla in 1964.
-The latest Godzilla movie at that time was the third installment, Godzilla vs King Kong.
+The latest Godzilla movie at that time was the third installment, King Kong vs Godzilla.
 In that Toho film, Godzilla sported a distinctly reptilian appearance to distinguish him from his simian rival.
 Godzilla had bigger eyes and alligator-like jaws faithfully depicted in the Aurora kit of 1964, which is now the Atlantis kit of 2020.

 Picture